 - Although Muscadine grapes are not a high-value crop, one single vine can produce up to 90lbs of grapes per year, making them incredibly efficient.

-- This grape variety has been extensively cultivated since the 16th century when exploring the Carolinas for the first time, colonists are said to have been taken aback by the huge swathes of these grapes, noting that the vineyards were “so full of grapes, as the very beating and surge of the Sea overflowed them… in all the world the like abundance is not to be found.”
+- This grape variety has been extensively cultivated since the 16th century.
+Early colonists remarked that the natural vineyards of the Carolinas were “so full of grapes, as the very beating and surge of the Sea overflowed them… in all the world the like abundance is not to be found.”

-- The large, bronze type of Muscadine grapes, which are used to make dry variants of this wine, also known as “Scuppernong”.
+- The large bronze Muscadines grapes (called “Scuppernong”) are used to make dry variants of this wine.